SaptarshiSarkar12/Drifty/README.md

 https://github.com/SaptarshiSarkar12/Drifty/assets/105960032/8a32ca07-1922-4c21-895d-44164bec9d76

-## Tech Stack
+## Tech Stack 🛠️

 The _Application_ **Drifty** is built using the following technologies :
-- [Java](https://www.oracle.com/java/#rc30p1) - A programming language for building machine independent applications.
+- [Java](https://www.oracle.com/java/#rc30p1) - A programming language for building machine-independent applications.

 The [_Website_](https://saptarshisarkar12.github.io/Drifty/) of **Drifty** is built using the following technologies :
 - [Next.js](https://nextjs.org/) - A JavaScript framework for building server-rendered React applications.